This guide provides a walkthrough and examples of the Ship to Home (STH) fulfillment method and the steps that must be performed to fulfill shipments.

 In Prepare for Shipment, the packed box is made ready for pickup by a carrier.

-- You can add multiple tracking numbers as needed by clicking Enter the Tracking Number again.
+4. You can add multiple tracking numbers as needed by clicking Enter the Tracking Number again.
+Once added, a Remove button will be available to delete any of the individual tracking numbers if needed.